FAQs about the Medical Dog Program

 How can I help?

 The Medical Dog Program at Children's Colorado is supported by generous donations from our community.
-If you'd like to help the Medical Dog Program grow, please make a donation to Ralph, MD's legacy fund through the Children's Hospital Colorado Foundation.
+If you'd like to help the Medical Dog Program grow, please make a donation through the Children's Hospital Colorado Foundation.
 Your donation supports the dogs' ongoing care while helping us to add more medical dogs to our team.